navin-neu/CuePointGrooveMachine/readme.md

 **How does it work?**

 An audio buffer is filled by either the `dropfile` or a `umenu` selection.
-The selection is also sent to an `~sfinfo` object which gets the file's duration in milliseconds.
+The file is also sent to an `~sfinfo` object which gets the file's duration in milliseconds.

 This duration is sent to multiple locations.
 The the most important among them is the `mxj CuePointCalc` object.
 This is where all of the work is done for mapping notes and triggering cue-points.
 It works by taking in the duration and dividing it by 8 to find the appropriate cue-point times.
 These times are then stored in an 8-slot array, where each slot represents one of the 8 keys to which the cue-points are mapped.
 When CuePointCalc receives a note-on for one of these 8 keys, it sends out a sequence of 3 messages that are received by the `groove~` object.
 The messages set the loop-start point to the cue-point, trigger the loop start, then immediately reset the loop-start point back to 0 so the loop can continue as normal.